 There are certain eligibility criteria your case must meet to claim for an amputated toe.
 To make a personal injury compensation claim for such an injury, you would have to demonstrate that:

-1. Somebody owed you a duty of care.
+- Somebody owed you a duty of care.

-2. They then breached this duty.
+- They then breached this duty.

-3. The breach resulted in your injury.
+- The breach resulted in your injury.

-• Those in control of public places – Those who are in control of public places are known as occupiers.
-Per the Occupiers’ Liability Act 1957, they must take the necessary measures and steps to ensure the reasonable safety of those using that space for its intended purpose.
+- Public – Those who are in charge of public spaces are known as occupiers and also have a duty of care.
+Per the Occupiers’ Liability Act 1957, they must take practical measures and steps to ensure the reasonable safety of anyone visiting their premises.

 If a relevant third party breaches the duty of care they had toward you and your toe is amputated as a result, you could be eligible to make a personal injury claim.

-To check the validity of your case, or to learn more about toe amputation claims, you can contact our advisors.
+To check the validity of your case or to learn more about toe amputation claims, you can contact our advisors.

 Time Limit For Claiming For An Amputated Toe